A view from a hot tub of tree and fields in the Powys counntryside.

 Powys is a beautiful county located in the heart of Wales.
 There are many things to do on self-catering holidays in Powys.
 Here are some ideas:

-These are just a few ideas of what to do when staying Powys holiday cottages.
-Whether you're looking for outdoor activities, history and culture, or simply a relaxing break, Powys has something for everyone.
+These are just a few ideas for things to do when staying at Powys holiday cottages.
+Whether looking for outdoor activities, history and culture, or a relaxing break, Powys has something for everyone.